leeoniya/uPlot/README.md

 #### Axes for Alternate Units

 Sometimes it's useful to provide an additional axis to display alternate units, e.g. °F / °C.
-This is done using derived scales.
+This is done using dependent scales.

 ```js
 let opts = {